-Grouping Gifted and Talented students together provides opportunities for them to work with cognitive peers.
-Identified students in grades K - 5 are cluster grouped with Gifted and Talented trained teachers.
+Grouping Gifted and Talented students together provides opportunities for the students to work with cognitive peers.
+Students identified for GT services in grades K - 5 are cluster grouped with Gifted and Talented trained teachers.
 Cluster grouping places a select number of Gifted and Talented students together for instruction in the appropriate content area(s) for which they have been identified.

-- The Gifted and Talented trained teacher adapts the curriculum and environment for their Gifted and Talented learners with strategies such as: - Curricular compacting - Lesson Differentiation to increase depth and complexity; and - Texas Performance Standards Project (TPSP).
+- The Gifted and Talented trained teacher adapts the curriculum and environment for their Gifted and Talented learners with strategies such as: - Curricular compacting - Lesson Differentiation to increase depth and complexity; and - o Texas Performance Standards Project (TPSP) or Innovation Hour programming.